WHO WE ARE

 Andrea Pellini

-Andrea joined European Metals in November 2024 as a Chemical Management Policy Officer.
+Andrea joined European Metals in November 2024 as a Health, Environment and Chemicals Policy Officer.

 Prior to joining European Metals, he gained valuable experience working as Process Engineer and Researcher in the world of battery recycling and lithium recovery, where he worked on optimizing processes for sustainable resource management.
 Andrea holds a BSc and a MSc in Industrial Chemistry with a focus in Sustainability and Recycling technologies.